notvillers/GoDaddyAPI-dyndns/README.md

 > GoDaddy API is active, but it is under testing.

 ### login.txt
-On the first run, if you do not have the **login.txt** in the running/working directory it will generate one with example data.
+On the first run, if you do not have the **login.txt** in the running/working directory, it will generate one with example data.
 It is necessary for the email sending and should look like this:

 ```
 sender@example_mail.com